catseye/noit-o-mnain-worb/README.md

 -------------

-This is the reference distribution of *noit o' mnain worb*, a probabilistic particle automaton described (awkwardly) in the next section.
+This is the reference distribution of *noit o' mnain worb*, a probabilistic particle automaton devised in the year 2000 and described (awkwardly) in the next section.

 It contains the reference implementation, as a Perl script which uses the (included) Console::Virtual library, in the `script`